-In the Government's view, a noncitizen stopped on the United States' doorstep is not eligible to apply for asylum because she is not covered by the phrase "arrives in the United States."
+In the Government's view, a noncitizen stopped at the border is not eligible to apply for asylum because she is not covered by the phrase "arrives in the United States."
 The Government's position is that one only "arrives in the United States" upon stepping across the border.

 The Government improperly reads a fragment of statutory text in isolation.
 "Statutory language 'cannot be construed in a vacuum.
 It is a fundamental canon of statutory construction that the words of a statute must be read in their context and with a view to their place in the overall statutory scheme."
 Sturgeon v.
 Frost, 577 U.S. 424, 438 (2016) (quoting Roberts v.
 Sea-Land Servs., Inc., 566 U.S. 93, 101 (2012)).
-And another "cardinal principle of statutory construction [is] that we must 'give effect, if possible, to every clause and word of a statute."
-Williams v.
+And another "cardinal principle of statutory construction [is] that we must 'give effect, if possible, to every clause and word of a statute.""4 Williams v.
 Taylor,

-&lt;sup>4 The dissent criticizes our consideration of these commonsense canons of statutory interpretation as "skip[ping]" a step, Dissent at 49, but until we look at the language of the provision-the whole provision-and figure out what it means, we cannot simply announce that Congress "says in [the] statute what it means and means in [the] statute what it says," Conn.
+4 The dissent criticizes our consideration of these commonsense canons of statutory interpretation as "skip[ping]" a step, Dissent at 52, but until we look at the language of the provision-the whole provision-and figure out what it means, we cannot simply announce that Congress "says in [the] statute what it means and means in [the] statute what it says," Conn.
 Nat'l Bank v.
 Germain, 503 U.S. 249, 254 (1992).
-Contrary
+Contrary to the dissent, Dissent at 52 n.1, our reliance on context here neither

 529 U.S. 362, 404 (2000) (quoting United States v.
 Menasche, 348 U.S. 528, 538-39 (1955)).
-Section 1158(a)(1) covers a noncitizen who is either "physically present in the United States or who arrives in the United States" (emphasis added).
-We therefore must endeavor to give the phrase "arrives in the United States" a meaning that is not completely subsumed within the phrase "physically present in the United States."
+Section 1158(a)(1) covers a noncitizen who is either "physically present in the United States or who arrives in the United States" (emphasis added).5 We therefore must endeavor to give the phrase "arrives in the United States" a meaning that is not completely subsumed within the phrase "physically present in the United States."
 See Sale v.
 Haitian Ctrs.
 Council, Inc., 509 U.S. 155, 174 (1993) (refusing to adopt an interpretation of the word "return" that would make the word "deport" redundant in another INA statute that uses both words).
-The Government's interpretation fails to do so because it reads the phrase "arrives in the United States" to to the dissent, Dissent at 49 n.1, our reliance on context here neither replaces the statute's ordinary meaning nor imposes a meaning it cannot bear.
+The Government's interpretation fails to do so because it reads the phrase "arrives in the United States" to replaces the statute's ordinary meaning nor imposes a meaning it cannot bear.
 See King v.
-Burwell, 576 U.S. 473, 486 (2015) ("[O]ftentimes the 'meaning-or ambiguity-of certain words or phrases may only become evident when placed in context." (quoting FDA v.
+Burwell, 576 U.S. 473, 486 (2015) ("[O]ftentimes the 'meaning-or ambiguity-of certain words or phrases may only become evident when placed in context.'" (quoting FDA v.
 Brown & Williamson Tobacco Corp., 529 U.S. 120, 132 (2000))).